hubertrybka/serifs/README.md

   ~1M subset of compounds with molecular mass in range of 200-450 Da, with no RO5 violations.
 * ZINC-250k

-  Datasets are available on [dropbox](https://www.dropbox.com/sh/7sop2qzz4n38o06/AAA1QXeD3cXO__02RnmsVV-Aa?dl=0) in .parquet format and can be batch downloaded using `get_datasets.sh`
+  Datasets are available on [dropbox](https://www.dropbox.com/scl/fo/o7pd38t8gnfoz9reqp7ot/h?rlkey=r2dh1sxrnt34bueza4snxn74b&dl=0) and can be batch downloaded using `get_datasets.sh`